 The Optima is the flagship model and the most spacious of the range.
 Once inside it is easy to forget that it is carried on the back of a ute.
 I was surprised by how quick and easy it was to arrive at a location and have it off the tray and set up.
 Five minutes to have the ute parked and the camper down low and level is as quick as it gets.

 You don’t need to take it off the tray to utilise the camper, but it’s so easy with the electric jacks and the wireless remote.
 All legs can be operated at once, or separately, to level the camper on uneven ground.
 Should you ever use too much of the 120Ah battery, there is a manual ratchet back-up.
-Optional solar panels and battery low level warnings should stop you ever needing to use the manual back-up.
+Solar panels and battery low-level warnings should stop you ever needing to use the manual back-up.

 A neat feature of the Ozcape campers is the self-locating system which consists of two tapered metal pins that align themselves through two holes in the ute tray.
 Once located on the tray, the camper is kept safely locked into position by four metal tie-downs that attach at each corner of the camper directly to the vehicle chassis.